KarelKubat/kalk/README.md

 build a local kalk program and install it into `$HOME/bin`.
 Edit the top level Makefile if you want to install to a different directory.

+### Modifying kalk: Dependencies

+In addition to a C++ compiler, you will need `bison` and `flex` when you want to change kalk's grammar by e.g. introducting a new function.